The Learning Centre:

 Spending lockdown: 6 tips for protecting your finances during the pandemic

 For 57% of Canadians, the ability to financially get through each day is becoming increasingly difficult to achieve due to the impact of COVID-19.

 Young Canadians have taken the biggest financial hit, with 82% of Generation Z (those born from 1995 on) and 67% of Millennials (those born between 1980 and 1994) seeing a severe income drop during the pandemic.

 Yet the financial impact of COVID-19 is not solely about the lack of money coming in, it’s also about the amount of money going out.

-As an education member, chances are you’re still getting paid throughout the school shutdown.
-Yet regardless of your current cash flow situation, how you manage your spending now will determine your overall financial health when we finally reach the end of this crisis.
+Regardless of your current cash flow situation, how you manage your spending now will determine your overall financial health when we finally reach the end of this crisis.

 With that in mind, here are 6 tips to lockdown spending and protect your finances during the pandemic:

 #1: If you’re thinking about tapping into emergency savings, do so strategically.

 This means first taking a step back and figuring out whether you need to actually touch those savings.

 Depending on how much income you need to fill the gap, establishing a tighter budget might be all you need to do to maximize your monthly cash flow.
 If that’s still not enough, proceed with tapping into your savings, but start with cash and TFSAs (since there are usually no tax implications).